difermon09/Path-drawer/README.md

 # Path Drawer

-**Path Drawer** is a lightweight desktop application for designing, editing and exporting robot routes.
+It is a lightweight desktop application for designing, editing and exporting robot routes.
 I developed this application so my university robotics team wouldn't have to spend time manually programming routes.
 This README summarizes the application's purpose, main features, usage, and the planned v2.0 professional refactor.

-**Quick summary**
+## Quick summary
 - **Language & stack**: Python (PyQt / Qt), YAML for route export, small helper scripts for node integration.
 - **Primary use**: interactive route design for competition/field robots, with exportable route actions.

-**What this app does**
+## What this app does
 - Visual route editor: draw and edit paths on a grid or background map.
 - Set the robot's turning angle: set the robot's turning angle at each waypoint.
 - Grid precision: change the number of grid cells to increase or decrease route precision.